poshtkohi/pads/README.md

 [Download Part 4](https://drive.google.com/uc?export=download&id=1c02grYEFd0ICGy_7gcMXICCidcQVST4s)

-After total downloads complete, please unzip the four parts through an appropriate ZIP software.
+After total downloads are complete, please unzip the four parts through an appropriate ZIP software.

 **C)** Open the image, unzipped in step B, through VMware Workstation Player.
-Please use the following credential to log in to the Linux image:
+Please use the following credentials to log in to the Linux image:

 **Username**: root **Password**: test12345

 **D)** Refer to your Linux image's desktop and open Code::Blocks.
-Subsequently, you should come along the picture below:
+Subsequently, you should come along with the picture below:

 ![This is an image for Parvicursor development environment](/assets/images/codeblocks.png)